-To help you better evaluate and compare admissions, enrollment, and tuition management solutions before you buy, here are ten essential questions:
+To help you better evaluate and compare admission, enrollment, and tuition management solutions before you buy, here are ten essential questions:

 1. How long has your organization worked within the education vertical?

-There are hundreds of customer relationship management systems (CRMs) available, but only a small fraction of those programs service the education market — and even fewer specialize in school admissions and enrollment.
+There are hundreds of customer relationship management systems (CRMs) available, but only a small fraction of those programs service the education market — and even fewer specialize in school admission and enrollment.